MerginMaps/docs/src/tutorials/mobile/index.md

 ## The active layer

-FIXME: The term active layer would be better called *capture layer* or *recording layer*

 In a moment we'll survey a tree.
 Surveyed features are added to the *active layer*.
 The project contains three different layers so we'll now ensure the *trees* layer is set as the active layer.